-KNOXVILLE, Tenn. — Volunteer Ministry Center started construction last week on a new low-barrier shelter on North Broadway for Knoxville's homeless community.
+KNOXVILLE, Tenn. — Volunteer Ministry Center has opened a new low-barrier shelter on North Broadway for Knoxville's homeless community.

-The low-barrier shelter known as 'The Foyer' will be located between VMC's headquarters and Knoxville's day space under the I-40 overpass.
+The low-barrier shelter known as 'The Foyer' is located between VMC's headquarters and Knoxville's day space under the I-40 overpass.

 Last March, Knoxville's City Council approved $245,000 in funding for the shelter through the City's Community Development Department.

 "This shelter will serve as another important connection between people experiencing homelessness and outreach workers at VMC and other service providers," said Michael Dunthorn, coordinator of Knoxville's Office on Homelessness.

 The overnight emergency shelter will provide between 40 and 45 beds to people experiencing homelessness, according to the city.

 Additionally, the shelter will help connect people to housing opportunities.